pyOpenSci/software-peer-review/authoring/collaboration.md

 Please do not list pyOpenSci editors and reviewers as contributors to your project.
 Your participation in and contribution to pyOpenSci is thanks enough!
 ```

-### Welcoming collaborators to pyOpenSci

-If you give someone write permissions to the repository, please contact us at earth.lab@colorado.edu so that this new contributor can get invited to pyOpenSci's GitHub organization.